Horizon-Private-Server/horizon-wiki/getting-online/ps2/README.md

 ## OPL

 It is also possible to use Open PS2 Loader (OPL).
-For UYA/R&C 3, you must use USB on OPL version 1.1.0.
-Other versions, as well as HDD and MX4SIO aren't able to play UYA online.
-For DL/Gladiator, you should use OPL version 0.9.3 as OPL seems to black screen whenever you use two USBs on later versions of OPL.
+For UYA/R&C 3, you must use USB on OPL version 1.1.0 or use Neutrino for HDD and MX4SIO.
+For DL/Gladiator, you should use OPL version 0.9.3 on USB or OPL 1.2.0 for HDD and MX4SIO.

 To set up with OPL, please refer to the guide linked below.
 There are several videos linked in the guide.
 Please inquire in the `#tech-support` channel of the Horizon Discord server if you are having trouble setting up with OPL.
 - [English - thanks to pavo](https://docs.google.com/document/d/1cSwpXE4TPN4JAliNGKacys-EtoaoWDFqZhwP23DREOM/edit)